Substance Abuse in Colorado Springs

 Seeking treatment away from home may be wise for several reasons.
 First, the best treatment for you may not be available in your town or city.
 Second, a new setting often inspires new behavior.
 Substance use becomes part of the addicted person’s routine, and breaking that routine goes a long way toward breaking an addiction.
 It also has the benefit of keeping the addict away from enablers and other bad influences, and making it more difficult to simply quit treatment and go home.

 Being away from the negative factors that influence substance abuse can be life-changing.
-A patient is able to form new habits and practice new coping mechanisms, all while surrounded by supportive people engaged in the same struggle.
+A patient is able to form new habits and practice new coping mechanisms, all while going through the program with others who can share in their experiences.
 The focus is on recovery and nothing else.

 In treatment, patients participate in group and individual therapy sessions.
 They begin to understand their patterns and triggers, and learn how to deal constructively with temptations that otherwise could lead to relapse.
 Hence, many are able to fully recover.